 |GE GE5050 Metal Silicone 2 Sealant||Metallic Grey||Cartridge|

-Sashco 14010 Through The Roof Best Sealant for Metal Roofs
+Sashco 14010 Through The Roof Best – Metal Roof Sealant

 You can apply Through The Roof® sealant under all weather conditions right down to zero degree Fahrenheit.
 It sticks to dry surfaces just well as it sticks to wet surfaces.
 Just be sure to clean the surface with a dry cloth where you are applying this trademarked Through the Roof sealant, manufactured by Sashco.
 It is resistant to UV rays, so it performs well even under sunny days and cold winters.
 Being super-elastic in nature, this metal roof sealant does not even dry up or crack.

 Through the Roof® can out perform the standard sealant silicone and has a life 20 times greater than asphalt.
+It is among the best roof sealant in the markets.
 The VOC Elastic formula ensures that the roof sealant flexes with change in temperature.
 So you can keep it in your garage or truck without worrying about the freezing temperatures outside.
 And it flexes even when you have applied it to the leaks or cracks.
 It is because of this property of the sealant that it doesn’t crack with the change in temperature.

 It’s also available is large gallon packing if you need it in bigger quantities for your roof work.